bravint/spontaneously-nomadic-server/readme.md

-# Spontaneous Nomad Server
+# Spontaneously Nomadic Server

 ## Introduction

-An express server for https://github.com/bravint/spontaneous-nomad-client
+An express server providing backend functionality for https://github.com/bravint/spontaneously-nomadic-client.

-Uses
+Uses:

 Passport.js with bcrypt, jsonwebtoken to handle user authentication\
 Joi to validate requests to the server\
 Prisma ORM to handle database requests\
-PostgreSQL database to store client data
+PostgreSQL database to store client data\
 TypeScript to provide type-checking

 ## Install